attilakundev/osm-rcaf/test/unit_tests_for_fixer.md

 - ☑ Open roundabout correct roles wrong order, extra members in roundabout
 - ☑ Open roundabout wrong roles wrong order

-- ☐ Open roundabout: ways that go in it but not merging back, going split and merging back at another roundabout.
+- ☑ Open roundabout: ways that go in it but not merging back, going split and merging back at another roundabout.
 FYI: Road nr.
 67 north of Kaposvár
 ---
 - ☑ It's an expressway but has no roles, which is wrong

 - ☐ Get the missing route piece from the map itself.
 For local files though the <way> </way> list should contain it , but from Overpass the list can be queried too

-18/21 (20) is done.
+19/20 is done. (not 21, since one of it is complex marked with [?] )